DoctorKhan/The-Human-Experiment-Book/src/00_introduction/10_introduction.md

 *He looked up, his eyes meeting those of the young apprentice across the fire.
 "We are a people without a story.
 And a people without a story are a people lost in the dark."*

+The apprentice shivered, not just from the cold but from the weight of the words.
+The fire crackled, sending up sparks that danced like memories.
+The shaman reached into a pouch and pulled out a small stone, smooth and dark.
+"This was given to me by my grandmother," he said, voice trembling.
+"She told me the story of the river that runs beneath the mountain, but tonight...
+I cannot remember the ending."
+He closed his eyes, searching for the lost words, and the silence between them grew heavy—a silence filled with the ache of forgetting.

+---

+*In a city apartment, a young woman named Maya scrolled through her phone, thumb aching from endless swipes.
+News, memes, arguments, advice—her mind felt like a crowded marketplace.
+She paused, staring at a viral video, and realized she couldn't remember what she'd watched just moments before.
+The glow of the screen reflected in her eyes, but inside she felt hollow, disconnected.
+She was drowning in information, yet starving for a story.
+She put the phone down and looked out the window, longing for something real, something ancient, something that could hold her together.*

 We live in an age of unprecedented knowledge, yet we are more confused about our origins than ever before.
 The more we learn about human genetics, archaeology, and consciousness, the stranger our story becomes.
 We discover genetic bottlenecks that nearly wiped us out, archaeological sites that shouldn't exist, and capabilities that have no evolutionary precedent.

 Something is wrong with the human story we've been told.